Wortham Independent School District: 1930s

-On August 1, 1939, citizens of the Wortham Independent School District voted a $6,500 bond to build a gymnasium.
-In 1940, the football stadium was also erected at the cost of $9,000.
-Native sandstone from the hills of Tehuacana, Texas, was used for both projects.
-Government assistance through the Public Works Administration made both these projects possible.
+1940s

 Around 1946 there was a need for a lunchroom.
 A kitchen was located in the lower northwest corner of the gymnasium.
 (1948 The Bark, pg.
 56.); The children entered the gymnasium from the south entrance and were given their lunch through serving windows.
 Each morning Mr. Quince Cox, custodian, set up tables and chairs on the gym floor for the students and the faculty to eat lunch.
 The high school study hall students hurriedly completed their assignments in order to volunteer to help Mr. Quince.
 At the end of lunch, the same students would help Mr. Quince take down the tables and chairs.
 Mr. Quince would mop the floor and have the gymnasium ready for the 2:30 p.m. high school physical education class.

 In 1949, a $40,000 bond was voted to make repairs to both of the school buildings.
 This proved to be a temporary measure because in 1955, the corner of the high school building cracked, plaster fell and the building was condemned.
 The students in this building completed their year of education in the Methodist Church and locations around campus.
 Mattie Deck Stubbs was present in the library when the plaster fell.
 She recalls Mrs. Nell Jolly completed teaching the year of homemaking in the concession stand of the gym, Mrs. Sadie Stubbs taught English in the bus barn, and Joe Stooksberry taught history in the boys' dressing room in the gym.

+1950-1995

 The year of 1957, the citizens voted an additional $175,000 school bond.
 With this issue, both of the old buildings were to undergo a drastic change.
 The upper story of the high school building was removed.
 The architects dug under the building, raised the corner with jacks and poured cement in the hole with jacks in place.
 At this time a complete remodeling and modernization was undertaken.
 A new and modern one story grade school building was erected between the two older buildings.
 The amount of $16, 059 was used to renovate the old grammar school building by removing the top story and converting the remaining floor into a modern cafetorium.
 (WISD Board minutes, June 17, 1958) At this time, the school bell was removed from the tower and placed in front of the elementary as an Ex-Student Memorial.